PMunch/futhark/README.md

 two identifiers, or the whole thing as a single string. `<to>` is always a single identifier and is the new name.

+If you want to implement more complex renaming you can use the `renameCallback` directive and pass in a callback function that takes the original name, a string denoting what kind of identifier this is, and an optional string denoting which object or procedure this identifier occurs in, and which returns a new string.
+This callback will be inserted into the renaming logic and will be called on the original C identifier before all the other rules are applied.

 ## Redefining types
 C tends to use a lot of void pointers, pointers to characters, and pointers to a single element which is supposed to be a collection of said element.
 In Nim